WAdama/nas_ab_status/README.md

 In PRTG create under your device which represents your Synology a SSH custom advanced senor.

-Choose under "Script" this script and enter under "Parameters" the name of the device (PC or VM) backed up in Active Backup for Business you want to monitor and the name of the this device is using: e.g. Server1 Task1
+Choose under "Script" this script and enter under "Parameters" the name of the device (PC or VM) backed up in Active Backup for Business you want to monitor and the name of the task this device is using: e.g. Server1 Task1

 ![Screenshot1](./images/nas_ab_status.png)